Safarveisi/cd-with-argocd/README.md

 Please also see `/demo-argo-events/demo-event-sensor-1.yml` for a minimal running example for an Argo event.
 In summary:

-1. Event Arrival: A webhook event (example) hits the EventSource; Sensor dependency test-dep is satisfied.
+1. Event Arrival: A webhook event (see `/demo-argo-events/job-send-webhook.yml`) hits the EventSource; Sensor dependency test-dep is satisfied.

 2. Parameter Extraction: Sensor reads body.message and body.ttl from the event payload.